Classical and quantum chaos in bean- and peanut-shaped billiards: Quantum Mechanical Analysis

-The \textit{Nearest Neighbour Spacing Distributions} (NNSD) serve as a primary indicator of quantum chaos.
+The NNSD serve as a primary indicator of quantum chaos among many statistical measures.
 In this context, we define level spacing as the energy gap between two neighbouring levels in the unfolded spectrum, denoted by $ s_{i}=\tilde{\mathcal{E}}_{i+1}-\tilde{\mathcal{E}}_{i} $.
-The unfolding procedure\footnote{Analysing the level spacing distribution involves two key steps: unfolding the eigenvalues and segregating them based on symmetry sectors.
-Unfolding imposes rescaling the eigenvalues to ensure that the local density of states at the rescaled energies equals $ 1 $.
-In other words, the unfolding procedure guarantees that the mean level spacing is unity.
-Segregating by subspaces is essential because eigenvalues originating from distinct symmetry sectors lack inherent correlation.} ensures that the mean level spacing is normalised to unity.
+The unfolding procedure ensures that the mean level spacing is normalised to unity.
 The \textit{level spacing distribution}, $ P(s) $, takes centre stage, providing degree of level repulsion.
-A dramatic insight in the field of quantum chaos is summarised by the universality conjectures for $P(s)$: \begin{widetext}
+A dramatic insight in the field of quantum chaos is summarised by the universality conjectures for $P(s)$: